The Bullying-Free NZ School Framework

-1. A supportive school and classroom climate and ethos
+2. A positive school and classroom climate and culture

-This is about the core values, attitudes, beliefs and culture of the school and classroom.
-This goes through every aspect of school and classroom life.
-Climate and ethos determine the wellbeing of students and staff, and how effective is the response to and prevention of bullying prevention in school.
-Work that improves classroom climate can help address factors that promote bullying.
+Climate and culture refers to the core values, attitudes, beliefs and behvaiour of the school and classroom.
+This goes through every aspect of school and classroom life and determines the wellbeing and bullying prevention in schools.
+Work that improves classroom climate can help address factors that act as catalysts to bullying.

-A positive school climate makes all students and staff feel safe, respected and included, and where everyone feels listened to, understood and valued.
-Values and expectations nurture both academic achievement, and social and emotional development.
-A positive climate provides a foundation for a school where positive behaviour is the norm and students actively work to stop or prevent bullying, e.g. reporting bullying to an adult (safe-telling).
+A positive school climate and culture is one where its norms, values and expectations make all students feeling safe, respected and valued; where everyone feels listened to, understood and empowered.
+Nurturing not only students’ academic development, but also their social, emotional and character development is important.
+A positive climate is the foundation for a school where positive behaviour is the norm, and where students actively work to stop or reduce bullying, such as reporting bullying to an adult (safe-telling).

-For further information on supportive school and classroom climate and ethos within a bullying prevention approach refer to Taking Action - supportive school and classroom climate and ethos
+For further information on supportive school and classroom climate and ethos within a bullying prevention approach refer to a positive school and classroom climate and culture.

 Data collection is a critical dimension of bullying prevention.
 Schools need a clear picture of the nature and extent of bullying problems in their school so they can plan an appropriate response.

-Schools should use data-driven evaluations of school climate and bullying, including looking at incident reports to see where steps can be taken to strengthen school culture, or identify any vulnerable students who need more support.
-Start with a pre-test and measure regularly after implementing any programme.
+Schools should use data-driven evaluations (starting with a pre-test and measuring repeatedly after implementing any programme) of school climate and bullying, including looking at incident reports to see where school culture can be strengthened, or if vulnerable students need more support.

-For further information on gathering and analysing refer to Taking Action - gathering and analysing data
+For further information on gathering and analysing refer to Step 2: gather data.

 Many school staff struggle with how to manage student conflicts, build students’ social skills, and encourage a sense of responsibility for others.
-Evidence shows that bullying rates are lower when senior leadership is strongly committed to professional development, and staff are trained to recognise bullying and effectively handle incidents.
-Minimal training can help, but more intensive training can make a much bigger difference.
+Evidence indicates that when the senior leadership team is strongly committed to providing resources for professional development, and school staff are trained to recognise bullying and effectively handle incidents, bullying rates are lower.
+Whilst minimal training can help, more intensive training can make a much bigger difference.

-For further information on professional learning and development within a bullying prevention approach refer to Taking Action – Professional learning and development
+For further information on professional learning and development within a bullying prevention approach refer to School wide professional learning and development

 8. Universal approach (universal actions targeted at class and school level)

-Extensive research has shown that the way programmes are designed and implemented may be as important as the content of the programme itself.
-The most effective take a whole-school approach, are implemented over a long time, and involve many different aspects not just one single component.
+Extensive research in school and community settings has shown that the way programmes are designed and implemented may be as important as the content of the programme itself.
+The most effective take a whole-school approach, are implemented over a long time, and involve many different aspects not just a focus on one single component.

-A broad-based focus on wellbeing that emphasises strengths is a key start and is more effective than focusing only on bullying behaviour.
-A universal whole-school approach develops a culture where it is the norm to talk about feelings and wellbeing, where it’s okay to have a problem and ask for help, and where the whole-school population has the skills and attitudes to support those with greater needs.
+A key starting point is a broad-based focus on wellbeing that emphasises strengths.
+This is more effective than focusing only on bullying behaviour.
+A universal whole-school approach develops a culture where talking about feelings and wellbeing is the norm, where is ok to have a problem and ask for help, and where the whole-school population has the skills and attitudes to support those with greater needs.

-For further information on universal approaches refer to Taking Action - universal approaches
+For further information on universal approaches refer to Teaching and learning: universal approaches

 9. Targeted approach (early response and targeted support)